kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Why We're Here

-AI is everywhere, but most people don't know how to use it meaningfully.
+AI is everywhere, but most people don't know how to use it meaningfully
-You don't need to be a data scientist.
+You don't need to be a data scientist
 You need to understand where AI fits — and where it doesn't

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.